 Pitchfest: Leveling the Playing Field to Drive Innovation and Grow an Industry

 Camber Outdoors launched Pitchfest in 2015 to drive innovation and bring top-tier women entrepreneurs and their businesses to the forefront of the active-outdoor industries.
-As the first live pitch event to show at Summer Outdoor Retailer, Pitchfest highlights women-owned early-stage businesses from the across the country, each selected through a rigorous review process to participate in a remote eight-week, mentor-driven program to uncover the opportunities and challenges most critical to their business.
-A structured curriculum taught by subject matter experts is offered to fill in any gaps in key skills entrepreneurs need – financial, marketing, legal, compliance, and pitch.
+As the first live pitch event to show at Summer Outdoor Retailer, Pitchfest highlights women-owned early-stage businesses from the across the country, each selected through a rigorous review process to participate in an immersive, remote eight-week, mentor-driven program to uncover the opportunities and challenges most critical to their business.
+A curriculum taught by subject matter experts is offered to fill in any gaps in key skills entrepreneurs need – financial, marketing, legal, compliance, and pitch.

 Leveling the playing field for women to benefit the outdoor industry